 This is the interesting one… How does the headunit auth against GM? (we need this for OTAs).

-The auth is composed of 3 (4?) configurable parts (and this relates to the actual enrollment)
+The auth is composed of 3 configurable parts (loaded at factory or through SPS)

 From this point forward the signed cert is used for all further api communications from the headunit.
 The car uses this cert to check for OTA ‘campaigns’.
 While the kickoff is done within the radio, the actual download and OTA update is performed by the telematics module.